hyakuhei/OSSG-Security-Practices/use_secure_channels.md

 Use secure channels for transmitting data
 =====================

-Data in flight over networks should be protected wherever possible.
+Data in transit over networks should be protected wherever possible.
 Although some data may not appear to have strong confidentiality or integrity requirements it is best practice to secure it.